0cjs/sedoc/ee/tools/proto-tech.md

   bare wire-wrap wire (or a bent lead) into the two holes before putting in the headers/sockets/whatever.
 May also be useful for GND/Vcc buses and whatever.
+- To test during the build, use IC test clips to subtitute for yet-unwired connections on the board.

 ### Prototype Board (Protoboard) Sizes